Chapter One: The River's Edge: Plot

 On the Fourth of July, twins Cheryl and Jason Blossom are rowing down Sweetwater River in the town of Riverdale when their boat capsizes.
 Cheryl is found on the banks, but tells the authorities that Jason is missing, presumably drowned.
 As the new school year approaches, Jason's disappearance weighs on the minds of the citizens of Riverdale, with the exception of Veronica Lodge, who has just moved to Riverdale from New York City with her mother Hermione after her father Hiram is arrested for embezzlement.

 Veronica integrates herself into Riverdale High, becoming fast friends with fellow sophomores Betty Cooper and Archie Andrews.
 Archie is struggling to juggle his passions for music and football, as well as his dedication to his father's construction company, while Betty is navigating her romantic feelings for Archie, as well as the whims of her controlling mother, Alice.
 Veronica convinces Betty to try out for the cheerleading team, the River Vixens, which are captained by Cheryl.
 Cheryl uses the audition to bully Betty, but after Veronica stands up for her friend, both girls make the team.

 As the authorities continue to investigate Jason's disappearance, Archie tells his music teacher, Miss Grundy, that they should report the gunshots that they heard while they were on the river banks.
 Miss Grundy refuses, saying that reporting what they know to the authorities would only reveal their illegal affair.

 Archie, Betty, and Veronica attend the back-to-school dance together, and Veronica persuades Betty to admit her feelings to Archie.
 Archie, still grappling with his relationship with Miss Grundy, does not respond.
 The gang reconvenes at the Blossom mansion for a game of seven minutes in heaven, in which Archie and Veronica are paired.
-The two use the opportunity to ask questions about each other's lives before giving in to their physical attraction and kissing.
+The two use the opportunity to ask questions about each other's lives before giving in to their physical attraction and share a first kiss.
 When they emerge from the closet, Betty has vanished.
 Archie finds her in front of her house, and explains that while he does love her, he does not think he is (and will be) good enough for her since he views her as "so perfect".
 A heartbroken Betty tearfully retreats inside as Archie watches, also heartbroken.

 Later that night, Kevin Keller and Moose Mason have come to the river to hook up, when Kevin discovers Jason's body, with a gunshot wound in his head.
 Archie's ex-best friend, Jughead Jones, begins to write a book detailing the events of the summer.